dropbox/dropbox-sdk-rust/README.md

 features = ["dbx_files", "dbx_users"]
 ```

+## Result Types and Errors

+Routes return errors in two ways: the `Error` associated type of the future is
+used to convey errors that occur in actually making the request, such as
+network I/O errors or failure to serialize or deserialize the actual request
+data.
+Errors returned by the service are returned in the `Err` variant of the
+`Result` returned by the future.
+These errors reflect more "normal" problems
+with the request, such as file not found, lacking permissions, etc.

+The rationale for splitting the errors this way is that the former category
+usually can't be handled in any way other than by retrying the request, whereas
+the latter category indicate problems with the actual request itself and
+probably should not be retried.
+Since most callers can't handle I/O errors in
+any sensible way, this allows them to use the `?` syntax to pass it up the
+stack, while still handling errors returned by the server.

 ## Tests

 The tests are auto-generated from the spec as well, but unlike the main code,